Before You Become Pregnant

 If you plan to become pregnant (or already are an expectant mother), a doctor or another health-care professional can also counsel you (and your partner) about prenatal care and help you evaluate your diet, physical activity, and lifestyle as it will affect your baby.
 During the time you are trying to become pregnant, you should avoid smoking and drinking alcohol, and either avoid caffeine or minimize it (no more than one cup of coffee a day), since these substances increase the risk of miscarriage and other complications.
 (Smoking also affects your chances of conceiving: according to a study from the School of Public Health at the University of California, Berkeley, a woman reduces her chances of becoming pregnant by 50 percent if she smokes even less than half a pack a day.)

-Nutritional savvy: All women capable of becoming pregnant are also advised to consume 400 micrograms of folacin daily, from foods or supplements, in order to ward off birth defects such as spina bifida (see opposite page).
+Nutritional savvy: All women who may become pregnant are advised to consume 400 micrograms of folacin dailyfrom foods or supplementsin order to ward off birth defects such as spina bifida.
 Because spina bifida and similar birth defects occur in the first two weeks of pregnancylong before most women know they have conceivedwomen must start building up folacin stores at least 28 days before becoming pregnant.
 Since half of all pregnancies are estimated to be unplanned, it’s recommended that intake should be kept high at all times.